Medical Editor: John P. Cunha, DO, FACOEP

 Darvocet-N (propoxyphene and acetaminophen) is a combination of a narcotic pain reliever and a less potent pain reliever and a fever reducer used for the treatment of mild to moderate pain.
 The brand name Darvocet-N is no longer available in the U.S. Generic versions may be available.

 What Are Side Effects of Darvocet-N?

 Common side effects of Darvocet-N (propoxyphene and acetaminophen) include:

 - drowsiness, and

-Our Darvocet Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.
+Our Darvocet-N Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.